Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - Cooks is averaging 71 receiving yards per game in four career matchups against the Titans, 3.5 more than his receiving yards prop bet over/under for Sunday's game (67.5).

-- Cooks, in four matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- Cooks has caught a touchdown pass versus the Titans twice, and had multiple TDs in one of those games.

 - Note: Cooks' stats vs. Titans date back to 2016.

-- The 261.5 yards per game the Titans are conceding through the air makes them the NFL's 25th-ranked pass defense.
+- This week Cooks will face the NFL's 25th-ranked pass defense (261.5 yards allowed per game).

-- The Titans have given up 21 touchdowns through the air (1.3 per game).
-They are sixth in the NFL in that category.
+- The Titans have allowed 21 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In last week's game against the 49ers, Cooks was targeted 11 times and recorded seven catches for 66 yards and scored one touchdown.
+- In last week's game against the 49ers, Cooks was targeted 11 times and racked up seven catches for 66 yards and scored one touchdown.

-- Cooks has totaled 168 receiving yards (56.0 per game) and three touchdowns, hauling in 14 balls on 21 targets during his last three games.
+- Over his last three games, Cooks has put together 168 yards (on 14 grabs) and three touchdowns.

 Cooks' Houston Teammates